Our Worship

 Our prayers are all encompassing – we praise God and give thanks for all His goodness, seek forgiveness for our wrongs, pray for the needs of the world and for other people, those known to us as well as unknown, and we petition God for our own needs.

-We celebrate The Sacrament of the Lord’s Supper (Communion) at the 9:30 am service on the first Sunday of every month and those present who love the Lord Jesus and have committed their lives to him are invited to share in this.
+We celebrate The Sacrament of the Lord’s Supper (Communion) at the 9:30 am service on the first Sunday of each month and those present who love the Lord Jesus and have committed their lives to him are invited to share in this.

 As regulars at St Paul’s, our monetary offering each week is best made as a direct deposit, but alternatively at the end of the worship service there is opportunity to give a physical offering into our special container or use the EFT machine.
 This is our way of giving something back to God for all His provisions to us.
 If visitors wish to do the same we are grateful but on the other hand, they need feel no embarrassment or obligation if it is outside their means or desire to give.